demondave/alpine/README.md

 ## setup-glx

-# Warning!
+### Warning!

 Installing `mesa-dri-gallium` which is included in the setup `setup-glx`script, will break keyboard input in bspwm.
-To circumvent this issue comment out `picom` like this `picom --experimental-backends -b`
+To circumvent this issue comment out `picom` in the `bspwmrc` file like this `#picom --experimental-backends -b`

 The `setup-glx` script will install basic GLX utilities that are needed when running games like Mindustry on alpine linux.